Spinel: Color and Magnetism

 Cobalt Spinel

-Cobalt Spinels are rare, and most blue Spinels that are marketed as Cobalt Spinels or “cobalt blue” Spinels are actually typical blue Spinels colored primarily by iron.
+Cobalt Spinels are rare, and most blue Spinels that are marketed as Cobalt Spinels or as “cobalt blue” Spinels are actually typical blue Spinels with color modfied by iron.
 When cobalt ions replace magnesium ions in Spinel, they produce only pure blue color rather than gray-blue or green-blue.
 Depending on the concentration of cobalt, color saturation can theoretically range from light blue to vivid blue.
-No ratio of iron to cobalt has been established to define what makes a true Cobalt Spinel, but logically, cobalt must be the dominant cause of color, or at least an equal contributor of color.
+No color grading parameters have been established to identify Cobalt Spinel, and no exact ratio of iron to cobalt has been established.
+Palke suggests that besides vivid blue color, true Cobalt Spinels under 1 ct would have at least 50 ppm cobalt, and be relatively low in iron.

-High cobalt content also causes Spinel to appear bright pink under a Chelsea filter, or even bright red when the concentration of cobalt is sufficiently high.
+High cobalt content also causes Spinel to appear bright pink under a Chelsea filter, or even bright red when the concentration of cobalt is sufficiently high and iron levels are low.
 Cobalt Spinels also fluoresce pink or red under long wave UV light.
 The body color in the vivid pure blue Spinel pictured below is a clear indication that cobalt is the primary coloring agent.
 Such vivid cobalt color suggests low iron content and low magnetic susceptibility.
-Unfortunately, the rare gem below was not one of our study samples.
+Unfortunately, the rare gem pictured below is not one of our study samples.

 Cobalt Spinel, 2.59ct., Viet Nam